Alpha Columbae

-Alpha Columbae or α Columbae, officially named Phact (/'fækt/), is a third magnitude star in the southern constellation of Columba.
-It has an apparent visual magnitude of 2.6, making it the brightest member of Columba.
+Alpha Columbae is a third magnitude star in the southern constellation of Columba.
+It has the proper name Phact (/'fækt/); Alpha Columbae is the Bayer designation, which is Latinized from α Columbae.
+This star has an apparent visual magnitude of 2.6, making it the brightest member of Columba.
 Based upon parallax measurements made during the Hipparcos mission, Alpha Columbae is located at a distance of around 261 ly.

 Nomenclature

 α Columbae, Latinized to Alpha Columbae, is the star's Bayer designation.
+It is abbreviated Alpha Col or α Col.

 The traditional name of Phact (also rendered Phad, Phaet, Phakt) derives from the Arabic فاختة fākhitah 'ring dove'.
 It was originally applied to the constellation Cygnus and later transferred to this star.
 The etymology of its name hadāri (unknown meaning) has also been suggested.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Phact for this star.

 In Chinese, 丈人 (Zhàng Rén), meaning Grandfather, refers to an asterism consisting of α Columbae and ε Columbae.
 Consequently, α Columbae itself is known as 丈人一 (Zhàng Rén yī, the First Star of Grandfather).
 From this Chinese name, the name Chang Jin has appeared.